keyboardpartner/TFT-Panel/README.md

 ### TFT GUI Elements for ESP32 and Other, PlatformIO VSCODE IDE

-GUI elements for dual channel DC power supply as example for [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI) and touch screen handling with XPT2046 or built-in touch screen of ILI9341 TFT panel.
+GUI elements for dual channel DC power supply as example for [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI) and touch screen handling with XPT2046 or built-in touch screen of TFT panel.
 Also suitable for other TFT displays with touch screen like CYD ("Cheap Yellow Display", [ESP32-2432S028R](https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/))

 All elements are scalable and may be placed anywhere.
 Demo with display 320x240 px.
 All GUI elements may be disabled/greyed out on command, useful for inactive controls (for example outside of dialog box or menu list).
 Analog Meter and clock widgets modified for execution speed and scalability.

-The example is #define'd for CYD , it provides a built-in web server (AP mode on 192.168.4.1).
-Board type **BOARD_CYD** (cheap yellow display) or **BOARD_OA** (homemade) are defined in *platformio.ini*, switch environment in Platformio accordingly.
+The example is *#define*'d for CYD , it provides a built-in web server (AP mode on 192.168.4.1).
+Board type **BOARD_CYD** (cheap yellow display, using a ST7789 display driver IC) or **BOARD_OA** (homemade, with ILI9341 display driver) are defined in *platformio.ini*, switch environment in PlatformIO accordingly.
 Hardware defines are located in *hwdefs.h*, other defines in *global_vars.h*.
 Environment will set pin defines for each board.

 The CYD uses a touch controller pinout different to TFT_eSPI default, so a separate driver for XPT2046 touch controller is loaded here (see *platformio.ini*).